 At Mulberry Park ET we have a commitment to our ethos and encourage our children to have an understanding of their rights.

-We are very pleased to have recently been awarded the first stage of Unicef UK’s Rights Respecting Schools Award (RRSA), Bronze: Rights Committed.
+We are very pleased to have been awarded the first stage of Unicef UK’s Rights Respecting Schools Award (RRSA), Bronze: Rights Committed, and are currently working towards achieving silver accreditation.

 We are always striving to create the best possible learning environment for our children and this achievement shows that we are committed to promoting and realising children’s rights and encouraging adults, children and young people to respect the rights of others in school.